Skip to main content

 Quick Tips for Teaching

 In this interactive workshop, participants will explore practical tips from the research literature, their own teaching experience, and other instructors.
-Cap: 50; registration opens on Monday, February 9th at 10am CT and closes once capacity is reached.
+Cap: 50; at capacity and closed for registration.

 Decentering Grades: Getting Started with Ungrading for Future Faculty

 Learn a few common ungrading practices and explore how they can be adapted for use for graduate instructors and TAs, who often face greater institutional constraints when designing assessment plans in this one-part workshop.
-Cap: 30; registration opens Monday, February 16th at 10am CT and closes once capacity is reached.
+Cap: 30; at capacity and closed for registration.

 Preparing Your Teaching Demo for a Job Interview